-Medicines needing refrigeration will be stored in the fridge located in the school office.
-Some medicines (inhalers, etc) may be kept in the child's classroom first aid box or in body bags kept on the child's person.
+Medicines needing refrigeration will be stored in the fridge located in the Medical Room (Junior School) and staffroom (Infant School).
+Some medicines (inhalers, etc) may be kept in the child's classroom first bag.
 See above for more information.

-Controlled drugs or prescribed medicines will be kept in a cabinet/ fridge in the main office.
+Controlled drugs or prescribed medicines will be kept in a cabinet/fridge in the Medical Room (Junior School) or allocated Medical Office (Infant School).
 Access to these medicines are restricted to the named persons.
-Secondary Auto Injector Pens are kept in a cupboard in the main office clearly named and with photo ID on the box/bag.
+Secondary Auto Injector Pens are kept in a cupboard in the Premises Manager's Office (Junior School) and allocated Medical Office (Infant School), clearly named and with photo ID on the box/bag.
 In the case of auto injector pens, all staff have access to the cupboard which is clearly labelled and accessible.